jharvey25/Moss-Overview/readme.md

 ## Grading/Code review process

 ### Grading outline
 For CSCE 155A, assignment grading is done by Learning Assistants (LA's) and managed by Course Leaders (CL's).
-A general layout of the process can be found below.
+A general layout of the process can be found below:

 - Grading is assigned to LA's after the assignment deadline is passed.
   - Late policy is `-20% per day`.